 Our Gen X families may recall the great U2 anthem I Still Haven’t Found What I’m Looking For.
 For many first-year students, they are still actively going through the adjustment to college.
-They might not have found their friend group yet.
-They might have tried a few things to fit in and get acclimated, but it hasn’t really gelled yet.
-They may be questioning whether Wake is the right place for them.
-They still haven’t found what they’re looking for.
+They might not have found their friend group yet (but they think everyone else’s friend group is rock solid).
+They might have tried a few things to fit in and get acclimated, but it hasn’t really gelled yet (and they are worried they missed the boat).
+They may be questioning whether Wake is the right place for them (without realizing how common a thought that is for all new college students everywhere).

-We have students every year who feel like they aren’t settled here, that they don’t fit in, or that they haven’t found their stride.
+We have students every year who feel like they aren’t settled here, that they don’t fit in, or that they haven’t found their place.
 Where you can help your Deac is to emphasize that the start of college is about exploration and process, rather than perfection and outcomes.
 Help remind them that even if it seems like everyone has their act together, all new students are walking around with hidden insecurities, anxieties, and emotions they don’t show the world.

 So if your Deac still hasn’t found what they are looking for, what should you do?